fernandopasik/react-children-utilities/docs/getting-started.md

 # Getting Started

-This library provides extended utilities for operating on React.Children opaque data structure
+This library provides Recursive and extended utils for operating on React children opaque data structure.

 ## Installation